SEG4910CapstoneProject/crh-developer-environment/README.md

 - crh-rest-api
 - crh-email-service

-### To run the project, start the tasks in this order:
+### To run the project:

+1. run: **docker compose --env-file ./local-variables.env build** from inside the **developer repo** (make sure you have the respective .env files and they are added to the **crh-open-cti-integration** service, the **crh-rss-feed-source** service, and the **crh-rest-api** service, contact the maintainers to get those .env files )

+2. run: **docker compose --env-file ./local-variables.env up --no-start --detach**

+3. start services in these orders using the play button in docker desktop: (or if on cmd,  do: **docker start** then the name of the service)

-1. crh-database (both databases, postgres and mongo) (by just using the play button in docker desktop)
+    31. crh-database (both databases, postgres and mongo)
-2. crh-open-cti-integration (using the method below)
+    32. crh-open-cti-integration (using the method below)

         To run the crh-open-cti-integration service, in the command line, once inside the crh-open-cti-integration repo, run: **docker compose up -d**

-When your cpu consumption returned to an acceptable state, then carry on:

-3. crh-rss-feed-source
+        Note: If you just installed open cti, you might have the service running already, just skip this step then

+        Go to localhost:8080 (where open cti lives), the .env file inside the open cti service will give you credentials to log in, once logged in, go to: Data-> Ingestion -> alienvault, make sure that all operations are completed and nothing is in progress, then go back and visit the bleeping computer rss ingestor, check the same, if all is completed, proceed next, if not, wait until it's the case, otherwise, you will end up with incomplete data.

-When the logs stop showing for the rss service, stop the service from docker desktop and also stop the open-cti service.
+    33. crh-rss-feed-source (When the logs stop showing for the rss service, stop the service from docker desktop and also stop the open-cti service.)

-4. crh-CyberReportHub-Site
+    34. crh-CyberReportHub-Site
-5. crh-enrichment-api
+    35. crh-enrichment-api
-6. crh-rest-api
+    36. crh-rest-api
-7. crh-email-service
+    37. crh-email-service
-8. mailhog
+    38. mailhog
-9. crh-web-scraping (it is fine if this service output log errors, just make sure to stop it when it's done if it doesnt shutdown on its own.)
+    39. crh-web-scraping (it is fine if this service output log errors, just make sure to stop it when it's done if it doesnt shutdown on its own.)
-10. crh-feature-extractor
+    40. crh-feature-extractor
-11. crh-article-enricher
+    41. crh-article-enricher
-12. crh-report-generator
+    42. crh-report-generator

 You may access the site on `localhost:80`.
+You are done.

 ### 2. Add service to docker compose file